wxinix/TensorFlow-Island/README.md

 RemObjects Island platform bindings for TensorFlow C API v1.15.0.
 Designed for high-performance AI/ML-Integerated Intelligent Transport Systems (ITS) application.;

 # CPU-Native Multi-language Multi-Platform Support
 TensorFlow-Island is a high-level abstraction of TensorFlow C-API, in several modern languages: Swift, Oxygene, Java, Go and C#.
-Tensor-Island is dependent on [RemObjects Elements](https://www.remobjects.com) compilers, which are LLVM-based compilers genenating CPU-native machine code for AI and ML applications on Windows, Linux, and MacOS.
+Tensor-Island is dependent on [RemObjects Elements](https://www.remobjects.com) compilers, which are based on the LLVM compiler infrastructure capable of genenating CPU-native machine code on Windows, Linux, and MacOS.

-The languages (Swift, Oxygene, Java, Go and C#) supported by TensorFlow-Island can be mixed interchangably at source code level.
-They are all compiled into CPU-native machine code, without dependencies on .NET CLR, JVM, or any virtual machine environment.
-This perfectly fits the design objectives (see below) of TenorFlow-Island, hence the choice of RemObject compilers.
+The languages (Swift, Oxygene, Java, Go and C#) as supported by TensorFlow-Island can be mixed interchangably at source code level.
+They are all compiled into CPU-native machine code by RemObject Elements compilers, without dependencies on .NET CLR, JVM, or any virtual machine environment.
+This fits the design objectives (see below) of TenorFlow-Island, hence the choice of RemObject compilers.

 # Inspiration
 TensorFlow-Island is initially inspired by [TensorFlow4Delphi](https://github.com/hartmutdavid/TensorFlow4Delphi).
 The framework design is also infuenced by [TensorFlowSharp](https://github.com/migueldeicaza/TensorFlowSharp),  with our own insights, adjustments, and enhancements.